cashholb/mini-message-board/README.md

 - EJS for view templates
 - Node.js
 - Express.js for network requests and routing
-- Mongoose to translate interact with the database
+- Mongoose to interact with the database
-- MongoDB as the Database
+- MongoDB
 - hosted by fly.io